scottdotau/rtx/README.md

 ### Legacy version files

-rtx supports "legacy version files" just like asdf.
+jkl supports "legacy version files" just like asdf.
 They're language-specific files like `.node-version` and `.python-version`.
-These are ideal for setting the runtime version of a project without forcing other developers to use a specific tool like rtx/asdf.
+These are ideal for setting the runtime version of a project without forcing other developers to use a specific tool like jkl/asdf.

-They support aliases, which means you can have an `.nvmrc` file with `lts/hydrogen` and it will work in rtx and nvm.
+They support aliases, which means you can have an `.nvmrc` file with `lts/hydrogen` and it will work in jkl and nvm.
 Here are some of the supported legacy version files:

 | Plugin     | "Legacy" (Idiomatic) Files                         |
 |------------|----------------------------------------------------|